American urban history: Sanitation and public health

 Sanitary conditions were bad throughout urban America in the 19th century.
-The worst conditions appeared in the largest cities, where the accumulation of human and horse waste built up on the city streets, where sewage systems were inadequate, and the water supply was of dubious quality.
-Physicians took the lead in pointing out problems, and were of two minds on the causes.
+The worst conditions appeared in the largest cities, where the accumulation of human and horse waste built up on the city streets, where sewage systems were inadequate and the water supply was of dubious quality.

+Physicians took the lead in pointing out problems and were of two minds on the causes.
 The older theory of contagion said that germs spread disease, but this theory was increasingly out of fashion by the 1840s or 1850s for two reasons.
 On the one hand it predicted too much— microscopes demonstrated so many various microorganisms that there was no particular reason to associate any one of them with a specific disease.
 There was also a political dimension; a contagious theory of disease called for aggressive public health measures, which meant taxes and regulation the business community rejected.

-Before the 1880s, most experts believed in the "Miasma theory" which attributed the spread of disease to "bad air" caused by the abundance of dirt and animal waste.
+Before the 1880s, most experts believed in the "miasma theory" which attributed the spread of disease to "bad air" caused by the abundance of dirt and animal waste.
 It indicated the need for regular garbage pickup.
-By the 1880s, European discovery of the germ theory of disease proved decisive for the medical community, although popular belief never shook the old "bad air" theory.
+By the 1880s, European discovery of the germ theory of disease proved decisive for the medical community, although popular belief did not abandon the old "bad air" theory.
 Medical attention shifted from curing the sick patient to stopping the spread of the disease in the first place.
 It indicated a system of quarantines, hospitalization, clean water, and proper sewage disposal.

-Dr Charles V. Chapin (1856–1941), head of public health in Providence Rhode Island, was a tireless campaigner for the germ theory of disease, which he repeatedly validated with his laboratory studies.
-Chapin emphatically told popular audiences germs were the true culprit, not filth; that diseases were not indiscriminately transmitted through the smelly air; and that disinfection was not a cure-all.
+Dr Charles V. Chapin, head of public health in Providence, Rhode Island, was a tireless campaigner for the germ theory of disease, which he repeatedly validated with his laboratory studies.
+Chapin told popular audiences germs were the true culprit, not filth; that diseases were not indiscriminately transmitted through the smelly air; and that disinfection was not a cure-all.
 He paid little attention to environmental or chemical hazards in the air and water, or to tobacco smoking, since germs were not involved.
-They did not become a major concern of the public health movement until the 1960s.

 The second stage of public health, building on the germ theory, brought in engineers to design elaborate water and sewer systems.
 Their expertise was welcomed, and many became city managers after that reform was introduced in the early 20th century.